git-pull/website/mentoring/faq.rst

   Want to work at Google?
 Study computer science, data structures and algorithms.
-Buy *Cracking the Code Interview* - a book that provides no useful skill outside of interviewing.
-You can sit there fantasizing you'll be the token Google hire after learning Angular, but it's more likely you'll be working at Trader Joe's with $16k down the drain.
+Buy *Cracking the Code Interview* - a book that provides no useful skill outside interviewing.
+You can sit fantasizing you'll be the token Google hire after learning Angular, but it's more likely you'll be working at Trader Joe's with $16k down the drain.

+  Don't fall for these mills. **Don't become a programmer out of desperation**.
+  Bootcamps take advantage of your fear by creating a false illusion their flimsy accredition matters.
+Nobody cares.
+Do it because you have a vision you want to realize.

-  This kills three birds with one stone: Superior teacher, superior developer, and I don't feed into systems that take advantage of people who don't know better.
+  My approach wins by killing three birds with one stone: Superior teacher, superior developer, and I don't feed into systems that take advantage of people who don't know better.

 - Mobile development?